Skip to main content

 UPLC has multiple class action lawsuits and several other lawsuits currently filed against the state of Illinois for unconstitutional prison conditions.
 Our lawsuits will ultimately change the Illinois prison system for the better.

 UPLC assists prisoners in various matters, including denial of adequate medical care, excessive force matters, denial of religious rights, discrimination, access to the courts, due process and cruel and unusual punishment.
-Through the pro bono network, UPLC is able to find legal representation for many of these cases.
 UPLC does not represent individuals in criminal appeals.

 As part of our Prisoners’ Rights Program we provide other attorneys advice about litigating prison cases and other related information.
 Our lawyers and paralegals have an extensive knowledge of the prison system, prison litigation and information about Illinois Department of Corrections.